develop-me/bootcamp--week-09-10--react/scripts/04-lifecycle-methods/README.md

 -   The React life cycle follows the common Birth, Growth, and Death flow: with methods associated to each phase
 -   React calls and utilises these methods under the hood for us but for class based components we have access to these methods too
+- We use these lifecycle methods to add functionality to other stages of the components life that we can't achieve with the constructor or the render method
 -   There are other methods, check the docs
 -   **Birth or Mounting**:
     -   Initialisation of our component